ImSmoking/keyword-popularity-calculator/README.md

 Now you should be able to access the OpenAPI documentation on http://keyword-popularity.local:8000/api/doc and the dockerized version of [Adminer](https://www.adminer.org/) database management tool on http://localhost:8080

+### Running tests
+  Written test are placed in the [test](https://github.com/ImSmoking/keyword-popularity-calculator/tree/master/tests) folder.
+  Before they can be run the test database needs to be set up which can be done by running commands
+  `docker-compose exec php bin/console --env=test bin/console doctrine:schema:update --force --complete` and
+  `docker-compose exec php bin/console --env=test doctrine:database:create --if-not-exists`

+  Once that is done the tests can be run using the `docker-compose exec php composer run-tests` composer script.

 ## Adding New Keyword Sources